nexiality/documentation/userguide/ExecutionDashboard.md

     compose the dashboard details.
 This option can be enabled via command line, via [`project.properties`](UnderstandingProjectStructure#artifactprojectproperties), as well as data file.

+    Nexial supports local cloud solutions such as MinIO. [click here](InstallingMinio) to learn more.

 3. Enable the project prefix option via

     **`nexial.runID.prefix=...`**